veader/V8TrySelector/README.md

     >> foo.try :bar
     => nil

-While Objective-C doesn't care about sending messages to nil, it would be nice to avoid checking for response to a selector.
-Can we add something like this to NSObject to avoid a few lines of code?
+While Objective-C doesn't care about sending messages to nil; however, it would be nice to avoid checking for response to a selector.
+Can we add something like this to `NSObject` to avoid a few lines of code?

 Go from: